philmcnamara/Data-Structures/README.md

 # Data-Structures
 This is a set of simple data structures created from scratch in Java 10.0.2 for my CS coursework

-Building blocks are encapsulated Node objects of generic type E with mutators/accessors
+Building blocks are encapsulated Node objects of generic type E

-### Stack
+## Stack

 **Implementation:** singly-linked list with sentinel node "top"